Winthrop | Career Opportunities : Benefits

-- Choice (Network): With the UnitedHealthcare Choice Plan, you have direct access to an expansive network of providers without referrals.
+- Empire Blue EPO (Network): With the UnitedHealthcare Choice Plan, you have direct access to an expansive network of providers without referrals.
 This option features no claims to file and no deductibles to meet.
 Most services require a low copayment.
 The Choice Plan does not provide coverage when you receive services outside the network.

-VISION CARE Vision coverage is available through UnitedHealthcare Vision.
-Features of the UHC Vision program include annual eye exams, eyeglass lenses or contacts every 12 months and eyeglass frames every 24 months.
+Vision coverage is available through Empire Blue View Vision.
+Features of the program include annual eye exams, eyeglass lenses or contacts every 12 months and eyeglass frames every 24 months.
 You have a choice of using participating or non-participating providers, although your savings will be greater when you use participating providers.

-- DHMO Option: The DHMO is a Cigna managed dental plan.
-This means that when you choose a “primary DHMO dentist” from those listed in the DHMO Directory, he or she can provide all of your routine dental care and arrange for any specialty care which may be required.
+- 1. Cigna DHMO: You choose a “primary DHMO dentist” from those listed in the DHMO Directory, who provides all of your routine dental care and arrange for any specialty care which may be required.
 When you use your primary DHMO dentist, there are no deductibles, no annual maximums, and no claims to file.

-- DPPO Option: The Cigna DPPO allows you to receive dental services from any dentist you choose.
+- 2. Cigna DPPO: You receive dental services from any dentist of your choice.
 The Plan covers preventive services at no cost; basic and major services are covered at a certain percentage after a deductible.

-- Sick time: Employees accrue sick time according to their job category and regularly scheduled hours.
+- Sick time: 1.
+Sick time: You accrue sick time according to your job category and regularly scheduled hours.
 During an extended illness, an employee’s sick bank is first accessed before short-term disability benefits commence.

-- Short Term Disability: Employees are covered by the Statutory short-term non-occupational disability insurance for up to 6 months.
+- Short Term Disability: You are covered by the statutory short-term non-occupational disability insurance for up to 6 months.

-- Long Term Disability: Long Term Disability covers your income up to a percentage of your salary if you continue to be disabled after 180 days.
-The total amount of your Long Term Disability benefits takes into account any benefits that you are entitled to from other sources such as Workers’ Compensation, any government benefits, or other program or benefits provided by the hospital.
+- Long Term Disability: Your income is covered up to a percentage of your salary if you continue to be disabled after 180 days.
+The total amount of your long-term disability benefits takes into account any benefits to which you are entitled from other sources, such as Workers’ Compensation, any government benefits, or other benefits provided by the Hospital.

 Help provide financial protection to your survivors if you die or become severely disabled.